AdobeDocs/id-service.en/help/implementation-guides/opt-in-service/iab.md

 ---
 description: Connect their Consent Management Platform (CMP) with Opt-in’s Audience Manager plugin for IAB Transparency and Consent Framework (TCF).
 seo-description: Connect their Consent Management Platform (CMP) with Audience Manager plugin for IAB Transparency and Consent Framework (TCF).
-seo-title: (beta) Using Opt-in Services with IAB Framework
+seo-title: Using Opt-in Services with IAB Framework
-title: (beta) Using Opt-in Services with IAB Framework
+title: Using Opt-in Services with IAB Framework
 uuid: 8df39d9c-c016-490e-b4db-d02e4044b480
 ---

-# (beta) Using Opt-in Services with IAB Framework{#beta-using-opt-in-services-with-iab-framework}
+# Using Opt-in Services with IAB Framework{#using-opt-in-services-with-iab-framework}

 Connect the Consent Management Platform (CMP) with Opt-in’s Audience Manager Plugin for IAB TCF.